fwupd/fwupd/plugins/corsair/README.md

 FuCorsairBp contains low-level protocol related routines.
 Device objects should call correct versions of these routines in order to update firmware.
-Correct routines chosen by device quirsks and private flags.
+Correct routines chosen by device quirks and private flags.

 ## Wired mice update behavior